-The VanSant unit now has the capability of completing black starts.
-Upgrades have been made to provide the capability of remote control of the unit; however, complications have not made remote control possible.
+The VanSant unit has the capability of black starts.
+The unit has the capability of remote control; however, the unit is not permitted for remote control.

 XL Insurance completes inspections of the Electric Division production facilities on an annual basis.
 After each inspection the insurance provider issues a report detailing its risk reduction recommendations.
 The lone recommendation for VanSant following the FY 2012 inspection addressed safety.
 XL Insurance recommended the installation of gas detection equipment at the plant.
 A gas detection system has been installed.
 The gas detectors will activate the fire suppression system and alarm to the central control system.
-No other major repairs or upgrades were made at VanSant in FY 2012.
+No other major repairs or upgrades were made at VanSant in FY 2013.